 How to mix Browns in Watercolors?

 Watercolorists prefer to mix Browns, Blacks, and Greys rather than use the ready tube colors.
 Some artists prefer to mix Greens as well.
 Winsor & Newton have Vandyke Brown tubes.
-Holbein has Vandyke Brown and Imidazolone Brown.
-Yet artists prefer mixing to obtain a more lively and unique Browns.
+Holbein have Vandyke Brown, and Imidazolone Brown.
+Yet artists prefer mixing to obtain more lively and unique Browns.
 This blog explains how the Browns are mixed.

 Essentially, Browns are obtained by:

 1.Mixing the three primaries Yellow, Blue, and Red

 Transparency of colors plays an important role in obtaining Browns.
 If all three primaries are transparent the Brown that one would get will be lighter.
 If at least one or two primaries are opaque, the Brown would be darker.